About The Therapy Collective:

 Beyond individual clinical work, Jenn is an experienced group facilitator, public speaker, and program developer, who values community engagement as a cornerstone of well-being.

-Jenn is accepting new clients currently.
+Jenn is accepting limited new clients currently.
 To book with Jenn, please click here

 Meet Tammy Leonard